BillHammond11662/GPS-Imaging-Codes/README.md

 The codes have been used by a few students and other scientists who have provided some feedback on their stability and use, but some bugs may persist...

-Bill Hammond
+Bill Hammond,

-Nevada Geodetic Laboratory
+Nevada Geodetic Laboratory,
 University of Nevada, Reno